jonakvil/Bachelor-thesis/README.md

 * [MacOS](https://mega.nz/file/0Zo1lSpY#uLeYLISbpn_arnBgx66OWgjvhM-kCEfSS09V0xbd7sM) - version 1.1
 * [MacOS](https://mega.nz/file/NRIlxQRK#BeU4kAl60qU1KTf7Ii2AmIxcMvEjUTDoPEW0qywfckc) - version 1.0

-Download links provide zipped archive with the tool.
+Download link include zipped archive with the app.
 You don't need to install anything - just unzip it and run executable file.
 In case the above links are not working you can try [Google Drive mirror with BUILDS](https://drive.google.com/drive/folders/1Njwbk_lGTBMU1Iih-O9_Vx9QnXwMo9eV?usp=sharing).

 ## &bdquo;Cite&ldquo;
 If you use, modify or extend this software please cite like this: